PerfectlySoft/PerfectDocs/guide/MySQL.md

 ### Run Queries

 Getting data from your schema is essential.
 It’s relatively easy to do.
-After running a query, we simply need to save our data and then act on it:
+After running a query, we simply need to save our data and then act on it.
+In our example below, we’re assuming we have a table called options with a row id, an option name (text) and an option value (text).

 ```swift